 ISACA CISA Certification

-CISA training program authenticates proficiency and knowledge to meet the dynamic challenges of a modern enterprise, identify critical issues and customize practices to support trust in and value from information systems. uCertify provides study guide for CISA exam.
+The ISACA CISA training program validates a candidate's proficiency and knowledge to meet the dynamic challenges of a modern enterprise, identify critical issues, and customize practices to support information systems.

 Requirements for ISACA CISA Certification

-- Maximum of 1 year of information systems experience OR 1 year of experience in non-IS auditing.
+- Maximum of one year of IS experience or one year of non-IS auditing experience

-- Bachelor's or master's degree from a university that enforces the ISACA-sponsored Model Curricula can be substituted for 1 year of experience.
-This option cannot be used if 3 years of experience substitution and educational waiver have already been claimed.
+- A bachelor’s degree or master’s degree from a university that teaches the ISACA-sponsored curriculum, which can be substituted for one year of experience